Maybe You Should Rethink That "Game-Changing" New AI Feature

 Preview

-Our engineering team was able to quickly roll out an AI writing assistant.
+Our engineering team was able to quickly roll out an AI assistant.
 But we wanted to gather initial feedback to fine-tune the use cases and identify any gaps in our offering.
 At Aha! we are fortunate that our entire team uses our software every day — so it was easy to let them preview the feature in a meaningful way.
 The team's feedback and observations validated the need and also exposed some additional use cases we had not initially considered.
 After refining the functionality based on what we heard, we felt confident that our customers would benefit too.

 If you are not able to actively use the product you build, try to be creative about how you collect people's thoughts.
 For example, you can give demos to select groups of users or release a beta version of the feature, then think about how you can incorporate common feedback into the final product.